Artist's logo proposal used in welcome banner for SEA Games in Philippines

-A Filipino artist’s logo pitch for the 30th Southeast Asian Games he illustrated last year after the government released what has been called the worst logo in the games’ history was used without his permission in a welcome banner for athletes in San Juan City.
+A Filipino artist’s logo pitch for the 30th Southeast Asian Games he made last year after the government released what has been called the worst logo in the games’ history was used without his permission in a welcome banner for athletes.

-Raphael Miguel shared that someone sent him a message on Facebook about the banner as photographed by Reggie Vinluan.
+Raphael Miguel shared that someone sent him a message on Facebook about the banner seen in San Juan City, as photographed by Reggie Vinluan.

 “Someone messaged me about this on Facebook, taken in San Juan.
 I don’t know anything about this na haha.
 I just know na that’s my logo hehe,” he said in an online interview with Interaksyon.